Explore

 Then, look at how your competitors use social media — evaluate the networks they use, the type of content they share, and how often they post.
 It is up to you to decide if you want to have a social presence on the same networks as competitors or if you would prefer to target channels that are more relevant to your goals.

-Define your target audience in Aha!
-Knowledge.
+Define your target audience in Aha! software.
 Sign up for a free trial.

 Target audience large